Winchester College: Buildings

 The college consists of an assemblage of buildings from medieval times to the present day.
 There are 94 listed buildings, set in grounds of some 250 acres, of which 100 acres are water meadows, 52 acres are playing fields, and 11 acres are formal gardens; the area includes St Catherine's Hill.
 The medieval buildings, representing most of the original foundation from the school's opening in 1394, include Outer Gate and Outer Court, Chamber Court, the chapel, and the Cloisters.
 These are built in flint with limestone facings and slate roofs.
 The chapel retains its original wooden fan-vaulted ceiling, designed by Hugh Herland, carpenter to Richard II.
 Little of the original medieval glass, designed by Thomas Glazier, survives, as it was scattered in the 1820s, but some is now housed in Thurburn's Chantry, at the back of the chapel, and in Fromond's Chantry, inside the Cloisters.
 The "School" building was constructed in 1683–1687 in Wren style, with a statue of the founder above the door by C. G. Cibber.
 The school was greatly extended in the 19th century with the addition of boarding houses for "commoners", paying pupils, as opposed to the scholars who continued to live in the medieval College.
 At the turn of the 20th century, a Music School, "Museum" (art school), and Science School, all architect-designed, were added.
 A hall big enough for the enlarged school, New Hall, was opened in 1961, accommodating the oak panelling removed from the Chapel in the 1874 refurbishment.
 In 1924, a War Cloister was constructed; it now serves as a memorial of the Wykehamists killed in the two World Wars.
-Visitors may tour areas such as Chamber Court, the Chapel, College Hall, the Cloisters, School and Museum, for a fee.
+Visitors may tour areas such as Chamber Court, the chapel, College Hall, the Cloisters, School and Museum, for a fee.

 Accommodation

 College

 The seventy scholars live in the original buildings, known as "College".
 The scholars are known as "Collegemen", and the schoolmaster in charge of them is called the Master in College.
 Collegemen wear black gowns, following the founding traditions of the school.
-Collegemen enjoy certain privileges compared to the Commoners, such as having open fires and being allowed to walk across Meads, the field outside School.
+Collegemen enjoy certain privileges compared to the Commoners, such as having open fires and being allowed to walk across Meads, the walled sports field outside School.